thiago4go/dapr-workshop/docs/challenge-3/python.md

 DAPR_PUBSUB_TOPIC_NAME = 'order'
 ```

-Now, let's add a new service invocation function under **# Dapr Service Invocation #**.
+Add a new service invocation function under **# Dapr Service Invocation #**.
 This is the same process from the second challenge, but now you are sending the order to the _pizza-delivery_ service by posting the order to the `/deliver` endpoint.
 This starts the order delivery:

 ```python
 def start_delivery(order_data):